ksu-cs-textbooks/cis400/content/3-web-development/03-web-forms/03-form-data.md

 ```

 {{% notice info %}}
-Here we are displaying the key-value pairs as JSON for legibility, but how the pairs ar encoded depends on the encoding strategy as discussed below.
+Here we are displaying the key-value pairs as JSON for legibility, but how the pairs are encoded depends on the encoding strategy as discussed below.
 {{% /notice %}}

 If a form contains _multiple_ inputs with the same name, they are serialized as an array, i.e. the form: